Top 25 Most Popular Chinese Foods (in China)

 For the Shanghainese, autumn without steamed hairy crab is inconceivable.

 Every year, many gourmets from different Chinese cultural circles flock to Shanghai to taste this legendary food.
 Every September, these freshwater crabs from the Yangtze River estuary, waving their giant pincers, are sent to family kitchens, high-end hotels, and luxury restaurants.

 The best traditional drink to accompany hairy crabs is Shaoxing yellow wine.

 8. Fish with Sichuan Pickles

 The fish that goes with Sichuan pickles is mainly grass carp.
 The dish is both spicy and sour.
 Fish is rich in high-quality protein and provides rich protein, minerals, and other nutrients.
-The lactic acid in the pickles can promote the absorption of iron and increase one’s appetite.
+The presence of lactic acid in pickles can enhance iron absorption and stimulate the appetite.

 There are many conflicting stories about the origin of this dish, none of which can be verified.
 And while the cooking method varies across the regions, the resulting tastes are basically the same.

 9. Kung Pao Chicken

 Kung pao chicken is a famous Chinese dish that is very popular with foreigners.
 It is a dish that features Shandong, Sichuan, and Guizhou cuisine.

 Kung Pao chicken is cooked with peanuts, peppers, and other ingredients.
 It is red but not spicy, spicy but not fierce, while the meat is tender, smooth, and crisp.
 The combination of tender chicken and crunchy peanuts creates a perfect harmony of textures.